How to make Word documents accessible

 Microsoft Office has built-in checkers for each of its applications, including Word, Excel and PowerPoint.
 It can help you check and fix things you may have missed.

-Passing an automated checker is not be a guarantee of an accessible document since it will not find all issues.
+Passing an automated checker does not guarantee of an accessible document since it will not find all issues.

 Do a manual check too using the checklist on this page.